-The flexibility of smart lockers makes them well-suited for solving storage and distribution challenges in any industry, not just retail.
-But there is no one-size-fits-all management plan that everyone can use.
-To deploy the best possible locker system for your business, it helps to understand how smart lockers work, what they can do, and how other businesses have successfully used them.
+The flexibility of smart lockers makes them well-suited for solving storage and distribution challenges in any industry.
+But there is no one-size-fits-all management plan that everyone can follow.
+The lockers are just the tools at the core of an asset management plan.

-We’ve explored the history of smart technology in the past.
-Nowadays, smart technology is any product with an integrated computer and sensor system that is able to monitor itself.
-Often, that smart product can analyze its own data to automatically make performance changes.
+Let’s start with the concept of smart technology.
+Smart tech is any product with an integrated computer and sensor system that can monitor itself.
+Often, that smart product can analyze its own data to make performance changes automatically.

-Smart locker systems are secure storage and distribution systems with that type of computer and sensor network built in.
+A smart locker, or intelligent locker, is a secure storage and distribution system with one of those integrated computer and sensor networks built in.
 They can adjust on the fly which assets are available for sign-out, flag assets in need of repair, and alert you to irregularities in sign-out patterns.

 Core Components of Smart Lockers

 Let’s break down the components you need to make a locker system.
 We’ll go from least to most smart.

 Whether they’re smart or not, lockers need to be reliable storage systems.
 From the outside, most smart locker systems look like traditional storage lockers.
 They often have either ventilated metal or clear high-impact polycarbonate doors.